Hyrasso/jit-lang/syntax.md

     # to create mutable variables/objects
     Mut

-    # to create references
+maybe, not sure of the semantics, or utility, for now: Ref to create references
-    Ref

 # Structs